Icon-Newsletter-smaller

 When you’re flying solo, the flight crew can easily seat you anywhere in the first or business-class cabin without anyone noticing.

-how to upgrade to first class - timing is everything
+how to get free upgrade to business class - timing is everything

 If you’re early for your trip, you may be one of the first lucky passengers to get an upgraded seat.
-You can also get upgraded to business or first class if you’re late or if the flight is overbooked.
+However, you can also get upgraded to business or first class if you’re late or if the flight is overbooked.

 Gate agents usually have a list of frequent fliers eligible for flight upgrades.
 You can easily get bumped up to business or first class if you're on the list.
 It also helps to know the airline’s membership upgrade policy before you make a request.

 Everyone hates delayed flights.
-But sometimes, a delayed flight can be your ticket to a seat upgrade.
+But sometimes, they can serve as your ticket to a seat upgrade.
 If you keep your cool, you might get a special treat for your troubles and inconvenience.

 According to flight attendants, passengers who are kind and always smiling are usually the first to be considered for any last-minute upgrades.